alechenninger/blog/posts/fakes.md

 These two [why stacks][why-stacks] all eventually converge at the same reason, **the reason we write tests in the first place: to ship more value, more quickly** (after all, [features which improve safety also improve speed][beyond-ops]).
 While replacing collaborators can help as described, replacing collaborators *also* has effects directly counter to this end goal.
-Because those replacements aren't what we actually ship, **when you replace dependencies, your feedback cycles slow down** because you aren't actually seeing your code as it truly works until you deploy and get it in front of users.
+That is, because those replacements aren't what we actually ship, **when you replace dependencies, your feedback cycles actually slow down** because you aren't actually seeing your code as it truly works until you deploy and get it in front of users.
 If you don't have good monitoring, you may not even see it then.

 > Mocks are like hard drugs... the more you use, the more separated from reality everything
 > becomes.^[1]